 - Epic Fail: The audition Darla sets up for them with L.B.
 Mammoth.
 Not only does the whole town get flooded, but they drag L.B. himself behind them on the anchor and he ends up tied to the mast when the boat sinks.
 Nice audition.

 - Fantastic Racism: Humans towards animals.
 The whole movie can be interpreted as an allegory for the prejudice and marginalization African-American actors and singers faced in the 1930s and 40s in Hollywood.
+That said, once Danny and friends do finally get the opportunity to demonstrate their talents, the human audience gives uproarious applause and the animals are catapulted to the stardom they wanted for so long.

 - "I'm sure no one would mind if I just jazzed this up a bit."
 "Alright.
 Learn it the hard way."